danielpozsar/grogupy/docs/source/citing.rst

 Citing grogupy
 ==============
-grogupy is a completely open-source software package released under the MIT license.
+grogupy is a completely open source software package released under the MIT license.
 You should always cite the underlying paper *Relativistic magnetic interactions from nonorthogonal basis sets*.